ottodevs/proof-of-networking/README.md

     - **You can also include other profile information in term of your identity and career.**
     - **Profile data is exchanged and stored with each other using QR codes.**
     - **Searchable Profile data.**
+    - **The issuance of SBTs to prove that they have met will make the connection between users stronger and more memorable and composable.**

 # Judges & Criteria